Shop our Editor's Picks for the Season here!

 Release Agents

-Resins bond extremely well to most surfaces, so in spite of the fact that they shrink when cured, it is important to treat the surfaces of all moulds except remeltable rubber, with a release agent, before pouring in the resin.
+Resins bond extremely well to most surfaces, so in spite of the fact that they shrink when cured, it is important to treat the surfaces of all moulds with a release agent, before pouring in the resin.

 Wax is one of the best of all release agents.
 Polish the surface of the mould twice with non-silicone wax, until there is a high shine, then, with a sponge, add a thin film of PVA water-soluble release agent.
 Do not leave any ridges of wax or the resin will reproduce their impression.
 Once the release agent has been applied to the mould, do not touch it, or the protective film will be broken.